-The operator depends on the installation of the VespaSet Custom Resource Definition (CRD), which is defined at the Kubernetes cluster scope.
+The Vespa Operator should be installed using the official Helm chart.
+It depends on the installation of the VespaSet Custom Resource Definition (CRD), which is defined at the Kubernetes cluster scope.

 Through the Helm Chart, the installation of the CRD and the required RBAC permissions can be simplified.
 The required permissions are listed in the Permissions section.

-For accessing the required Vespa on Kubernetes container images (and helm chart) you will need to contact us through our support portal, we will provide you with a the authentication id and token.
+Our container registry is located at images.ves.pa.
+For accessing the required Vespa on Kubernetes container images (and helm chart) you will need to contact us through our support portal.

 Important: For production use, we require mirroring these images into your own registry or a well-known internal repository appropriate for your infrastructure!

-$OCI_IMAGE_REFERENCE in this guide,$OCI_IMAGE_REFERENCE_OPERATOR in this guide,$HELM_OCI_CHART_REFERENCE in this guide.The following tools are encouraged for a smooth deployment.
+The following tools are encouraged for a smooth deployment.

 CRD specification can be installed onto the Kubernetes cluster.

-the VespaSet CRD specification to the cluster.
+the VespaSet CRD specification to the Kubernetes cluster.
+Set image.repository to the Vespa On Kubernetes Image provided by our support team.

-Ensure that the Deployment resource was successfully applied and the operator Pod was created.
+Ensure that the Deployment was successfully applied and the operator Pod was created.
 It can be done

 using the following check.